 There’s a lot of crap out there when it comes to syndicated comic strips.
 I could get all Comics Curmudgeon on your asses and pick apart tons of strips for a variety of different reasons, but today I feel like picking apart one in particular.
 And that would be John McPherson’s Close to Home.
 This strip debuted in 1992, apparently an unabashed Far Side ripoff, except less weird and drawn worse.
 In the intervening bunch of years, it has apparently gotten much much worser.
 It consistently delivers the blandest stereotypes and joke set-ups, which is the worserest thing of all.
 It is a comic featured in my local newspaper, The Daily Hampshire Gazette (syndicated in like, 700 other papers, too, says wikipedia), and I look forward to reading it with great relish every morning.
 Because I hate it so so much.
 Because it perfectly encapsulates everything that is wrong and bad about newspaper comic strip writing.
 Because it is so poorly executed, I usually spend more time trying to comprehend what I’m looking at than I do not laughing at the punchline.

-I have been grabbing a few select strips from gocomics.com over the last year or so, thinking maybe someday when I was super-super bored or bedridden, I’d write this blog post.
-But this morning’s comic was just bad enough that it motivated me to write this right now, today, while my hatred is at a healthy and exuberant high.
+This morning’s comic was just bad enough that it motivated me to write this, today, while my hatred is at a healthy and exuberant high.
 Is the bitter, jealous rant of a fellow cartoonist?
-No. Good God, no. I can’t imagine the emotion of jealously arising as a response to this art and writing.
+No. Good God, no. I can’t imagine the emotion of jealousy arising as a response to this art and writing.
 This is simply the bitter rant of someone who hates looking at shitty things.

 This is my suspicion: I don’t think John McPherson knows how to sketch.
 I think he has his idea and just starts inking it directly into a pre-printed rectangle.
 And hey, if something doesn’t fit, it doesn’t fit.
 No big deal!
 On a daily basis, this comic strip provides the worst composition I see from a professional published artist.
 So let’s take a look at the above example.
 The treadmill is in the center of the panel, but it is not the punchline.
 The punchline is that the owners are fat.
 But one owner is partially obscured by the treadmill, and the other one is cropped off the edge of the panel.
 So what the reader should immediately recognize is hidden.
 What really draws the reader’s eye is the large expanse of empty grass area.
 This had the potential to be a funny joke, sort of.
 But it is not.